 Service Performance Overview

-A total of 120,553 passengers rode Capitol Corridor trains in August, an
+of 119,034 passengers rode Capitol Corridor trains, an impressive increase

 By Noel T. Braymer